Archive for the 'Ringaskiddy' Category

 I will finish by saying that I hope people are not taken in by this rant from the Port of Cork.
 For the record there are links below to both my written and oral statements to An Bord Pleanala on the Port of Cork’s application to move their container terminal to Ringaskiddy last year.
 These clearly outline that while I did vehemently oppose the port’s proposal, I am not in any way anti-port or anti-trade.
 In fact within my oral submission I argue that in the long term this move would make the region less competitive, as the port would quite simply be located in the wrong place in the harbour.
 I sincerely believe that if this move goes ahead, it will prove in the long term to be detrimental to Irish trade and local industry.
 The Green Party’s proposals for the development of tourism infrastructure in Cork Harbour are not in any way anti-port or anti-trade.

-Dominick’s written submission to An Bord Pleanala about Port of Cork’s proposal to move their container terminal to Ringaskiddy: http://dominickdonnelly.com/links/written-submission-to-an-bord-pleanala-about-port-of-cork-in-ringaskiddy/
+Dominick’s written submission to An Bord Pleanala about Port of Cork’s proposal to move their container terminal to Ringaskiddy: https://dominickdonnelly.com/links/written-submission-to-an-bord-pleanala-about-port-of-cork-in-ringaskiddy/

-Dominick’s oral submission to An Bord Pleanala oral hearing for the Port of Cork’s proposal to move their container terminal to Ringaskiddy: http://dominickdonnelly.com/links/dominicks-oral-submission-to-port-of-cork-oral-hearing/
+Dominick’s oral submission to An Bord Pleanala oral hearing for the Port of Cork’s proposal to move their container terminal to Ringaskiddy: https://dominickdonnelly.com/links/dominicks-oral-submission-to-port-of-cork-oral-hearing/

 Cllr.
 Donnelly welcomes Minister Gormley’s clarification of waste policy for all planning authorities